 - Data must be established as a public good “of the people, by the people, for the people”.
 Constant right-sizing based on real-time data is the need.

-- Survey argues that to solve many social issues, nudging behaviour change is the simplest way.
+- The survey argues that to solve many social issues, nudging behaviour change is the simplest way.

 - Top policymakers must make sure that the actions are foreseeable.
 Policymaking needs are (a) Clear Vision (b) Strategic blueprint (c) Tactical tools for constant recalibration

-- The success of MNREGA shows that with skilful use of technology, government schemes can make a difference.
+- The success of MNREGA shows that with skillful use of technology, government schemes can make a difference.